eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 .# Abstract

-This document specifies the Ephemeral Compute Attestation (ECA) protocol, which enables ephemeral compute instances to prove their identity without pre-shared operational credentials.
-ECA uses a three-phase ceremony that cryptographically combines a public Boot Factor (a high-entropy provisioning value), a secret Instance Factor, and a dynamically released Validator Factor to establish attestation evidence.
-The protocol is transport-agnostic and produces Entity Attestation Tokens (EAT) for consumption by Relying Parties, such as within automated certificate issuance protocols.
+This document specifies the Ephemeral Compute Attestation (ECA) protocol, a bootstrap attestation ceremony that enables ephemeral workloads to prove their identity without pre-shared operational credentials.
+As a foundational component for architectures like WIMSE (Workload Identity in Multi-Cloud Secure Environments), ECA uses a three-phase ceremony that cryptographically combines a publicly verifiable Boot Factor (a high-entropy provisioning value), an inherent and measurable Instance Factor, and a dynamically released Validator Factor to establish attestation evidence.
+The protocol is transport-agnostic and produces Entity Attestation Tokens (EAT) for consumption by Relying Parties.

 {mainmatter}